 They are conceited and understand nothing.
 They have an unhealthy interest in controversies and quarrels about words that result in envy, strife, malicious talk, evil suspicions and constant friction between people of corrupt mind~ 1st Timothy 6:4-5a NIV

-One of the stranger things about growing older is that it is possible to look back in hindsight and identify exactly when a cultural sea change began to take place in society.
-This is true even in cases where it was impossible to understand the significance of the change at the time it was happening.
+One of the weirder aspects of growing older is that it is possible to look back in hindsight and identify exactly when a cultural transformation began to take place in society.

 “Sticks and stones may break my bones but words can never hurt me”

-Admittedly, it was not the most politically correct limerick to teach to sensitive little children.
-But in those days political correctness didn’t exist yet and the rhyme had the effect it was intended to have.
-Kids (and grown-ups) rarely made much over the insensitive, mean or inconsiderate words of others.
+Okay, so in retrospect it was not the most sensitive limerick to teach to tender little children.
+But in those days people where a little thicker-skinned and the rhyme had the effect it was intended to have.
+Kids (and grown-ups) rarely made much over the insensitive, mean or stupid things things other people said.

 It was just the beginning.

 Out of nowhere there was a crusade to change the way Americans spoke and perceived language.
 There were public service announcements on the dangers of harsh words and verbal abuse.
-Talk show hosts showcased guests who had been wounded by the cruel words of classmates and parents.
-Pop-culture gurus began educating the public on the dangers of dehumanizing and harsh words.
-Concern over bullying in schools and workplaces became a thing.
+Talk show hosts interviewed people who had been wounded by the cruel words of classmates and parents.
+Pop-culture icons began educating the public on the dangers of dehumanizing and harsh words.
+Task forces were formed to stop bullying in schools and end insensitive and sexually charged language in workplaces.
 As a result using racist, sexist or just plain mean language became taboo in schools and most workplaces.

 The result of this collective insanity has been two-fold.
 First, we have produced a population of ignorant, narcissistic, panty-waisted crybabies who are so pre-occupied with the effects that other people’s words have on their feelings that they cannot function outside of their own carefully constructed safe-spaces.
 Not only is this quite clearly sad, it could easily be our downfall.
 A nation of self-indulgent crybabies cannot possibly remain a nation for long.

 Secondly, it is no longer okay to say anything at all unless it makes everyone feel good about their choices, no matter how wrong or ridiculous those choices might be.
-Our absurd preoccupation with the correctness or incorrectness of words has made us a nation of liars.
-We say that everything is okay because we’re scared witless of being labeled “hateful”.
+Our absurd preoccupation with the rightness or wrongness of words has turned us into a nation of liars.
+We tolerate insanity because we’re scared witless of saying something and being labeled “hateful”.
 We refuse to verbalize in public the truth we all speak about openly in private: that some things are simply wrong, stupid and detrimental to society.